aimms/documentation/webui/table-widget.rst

 New rules are added to the bottom of the list of rules in the dialog.
 You can reorder these rules by dragging and dropping the rules in the desired order.

 You can edit values and use the table normally after the data is filtered.
-If you change a value for a fitlered column or row, the data might change based on the filter rules set.
+If you change a value for a filtered column or row, the data might change based on the filter rules set.

 To edit filter rules
 ^^^^^^^^^^^^^^^^^^^^